AXIS People Counter

 Access the application settings

-In the camera’s webpage, go to Apps, start the application and click Open.
+In the camera’s web interface, go to Apps, start the application and click Open.

 Configure the application